Amanda Burke | Co-Director, CM Afterschool Program

 Though Dounia was born in the Bay Area, she actually grew up right outside of Paris, France.
 She attended NYU and had a blast exploring New York City during her time there.
 Since graduating, Dounia has lived in Guatemala, Argentina, Chicago, and Austin before moving back to the area and even though she is happy to call Oakland home, she still has the travel bug!
 Dounia has been teaching for years now and loves supporting students and their communities as much as she is able.
 In her free time, she loves to go running around Lake Merritt, reading books, and cooking delicious and hearty meals.

-Dounia is the Assistant Director of Enrichment Programs and also tutors English, U.S. and world history, psychology, environmental science, Spanish, French, and executive functioning.
+Dounia is the Assistant Director of Language & Enrichment Programs and also tutors English, U.S. and world history, psychology, environmental science, Spanish, French, and executive functioning.

 Though Shana grew up in sunny southern California and studied psychology at UCSD, she traded beach weather and flip flops for the chance to follow her high school sweetheart (now husband) to the quirky Bay Area.
 She is a Certified Horticulturist as well as a Nutrition Educator/Counselor, but most especially treasures the past four years of adventures-in-homeschooling shared with her now-teenaged son through his middle school years.
 It was during this experience that she developed a deep respect for all those who support learning whether they call themselves teachers, coaches, tutors, mentors, or otherwise reach out to share their passions with others.
 Shana loves to garden, snuggle with her dog, cats, and chickens (!), read books, rollerblade, and hike in the hills.